international employment law firm alliance L&E Global

 Notice Period

 An important Belgian labour law reform entered into force on 1 January 2014, aligning notice periods for blue- and white-collar employees.
-Notice periods depend on the seniority of the employee.
+The notice periods are laid down by law and are usually not specifically included in the contract (other than a reference to the relevant rules) except if the employee receives a more beneficial notice period.

 Any questions